 What we love about the card is its rewards program.
 Few secured cards offer rewards on your credit card purchases.

-New card holders set their credit limit by making a minimum $500 deposit into a qualifying Navy Federal savings account before submitting your application; this deposit will be held for the duration of your nRewards Secured account.
-As far as earning rewards, when you use the card, you’ll receive 1 point per net $1 spent on eligible purchases, and you can start redeeming your points once you’ve earned 1,000 points.
+New card holders set their credit limit by making a minimum $200 deposit into a qualifying Navy Federal savings account before submitting your application; this deposit will be held for the duration of your nRewards Secured account.
+As far as earning rewards, when you use the card, you can earn 1 point per net $1 spent on eligible purchases, and you can start redeeming your points once you’ve earned 1,000 points.
 Rewards are unlimited, but do expire four years from the date earned.

 Navy Federal Credit Union® nRewards® Secured Credit Card features we like: